 Caspio Submission Forms can be configured to capture the user tracking information used by Google Analytics.
 This way you get statistical information that pertains directly to “active” site users.
 Google Analytics also offers a tool to create URL’s tagged with additional information so you can monitor the efficiency of individual online campaigns.

-This solution is adapted from an article on Analytics Talk entitled Integrating Google Analytics with a CRM.
-This article assumes you have already created a Submission Form and you are familiar with Google Analytics and their terminologies.
+Before you apply the solution presented below, make sure you already have created a Submission Form and you are familiar with Google Analytics and their terminologies.